storyblok/field-plugin/CONTRIBUTING.md

 yarn test:lib
 ```

-#### Test with demo and Container
+#### Test with demo and Sandbox

 To test the library with a demo, you need to run three commands in parallel:

 - `yarn dev:lib`: Watches file changes in the library and updates the bundle output.
 - `yarn dev:demo`: Runs the demo Field Plugin located at `packages/demo`.
 Update it to test changes to the library.
-- `yarn dev:container`: Runs Container locally.
+- `yarn dev:sandbox`: Runs the Sandbox locally.

-Run all the commands in three separate terminals, then open the Container at `http://localhost:7070/`.
+Run all the commands in three separate terminals, then open the Sandbox at `http://localhost:7070/`.
 This Container hosts the demo Field Plugin.
 Whenever you change a file in the library, the bundle output updates automatically and the demo app does Hot-Module Replacement (HMR).
-You can then seamlessly test it in the Container.
+You can then seamlessly test it in the running Sandbox application.

 ### CLI